VaJoy/vite-plugin-cdn-import-async/README.md

   // Async module has been successfully loaded. console.log(lottie)
 }).catch(() => {
-  // Handle the Error case
+  // Handling DEV or Error case
   import('lottie-web').then(...)
 })
 ```